What the Joint Commission's Accreditation 360 Means for Healthcare Facility Cleaning

 Healthcare facilities should ensure their environmental services teams, whether in-house or contracted, are integrated into the facility's infection prevention committee discussions and have clear communication channels with clinical leadership.

 Joint Commission surveyors are conducting more observational assessments during their visits.
 Rather than reviewing binders of policies, they observe cleaning practices in real time, interview environmental services staff about their procedures, and cross-reference what they see with documented protocols.
+This makes consistent, hands-on training more important than ever.

 Best Practices for Compliance in 2026